Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Separation of variables for a Drach-Holt type system

+\begin{remark} For the large class represented by the quasi-bi-Hamiltonian systems \cite{BCRR,MT,MTPLA,MTRomp} with two degrees of freedom, we can establish a simple connection with the present theory.
+In fact, due to the results of \cite{TT2016SIGMA}, we can prove that if the Haantjes operator $\boldsymbol{L}$ in eq. \eqref{eq:NK} is also a Nijenhuis operator with

+then the Hamiltonian system under scrutiny admits a quasi-bi-Hamiltonian formulation.
+Therefore, the eigenvalues of the Haantjes generator $\boldsymbol{K}$ are themselves characteristic functions of the Haantjes web since, by plugging the solution \eqref{eq:fgQBH} into eq. \eqref{eq:autovaloriKL}, we obtain

-\begin{remark} For the large class of quasi-bi-Hamiltonian systems \cite{BCRR,MT,MTPLA,MTRomp} in two degrees of freedom, one can show that the eigenvalues of the Haantjes operators are themselves characteristic functions of the web \cite{TT2021}, in involution w.r.t. the Poisson bracket.
-In particular, the eigenvalues of the Haantjes operator \eqref{eq:LDH} are just characteristic functions of the web associated with $\boldsymbol{K}^{(DH)}$. \end{remark}
+In other words, the spectrum of the Haantjes generator $\boldsymbol{K}$ coincides with the spectrum of the Nijenhuis generator $\boldsymbol{L}$.
+Therefore, the eigenvalues of the Haantjes operator \eqref{eq:LDH} are characteristic functions of the characteristic web associated with $\boldsymbol{K}^{(DH)}$.
+This explains, in the case of the Drach-Holt system, the occurrence of the recurrence relations \eqref{eq:autocv} and the involution properties \eqref{eq:l12PB}. \end{remark}

-\subsection{Separation Coordinates}
+\subsection{Separation coordinates}

 These functions read